charliebrandli/video_transciption/README.md

 ## Notes

-- If a file already exists locally, the script will skip reprocessing it.
+- If an audio or transcript file already exists locally, the script will skip reprocessing it.
 - Uploaded transcripts appear as page attachments and are not automatically inserted into the page body.
 - Confluence may take a short time to show newly uploaded attachments in the UI.